ChrisPritchard/GrislyGrotto/docs/lambda-setup.md

 - add a lambda to the vpc with access to both subnets
 - create an efs store in the private subnet, add an access point
 - in the lambda, add the 'AmazonElasticFileSystemClientFullAccess' managed role to its iam role assignments
+- also needs s3 access rights, put and get on objects as well as bucket list
 - add the efs access point under the lambda's storage tab
+- also need a vpc endpoint to access s3

 Next steps: